liip/TheA11yMachine/README.md

 # The A11y Machine

-**The A11y Machine** (or `a11ym` for short, spelled “alym”) is an **automated accessibility testing tool** which **crawls** and **tests** all pages of any web application, to finally produce detailed and efficient reports.
+**The A11y Machine** (or `a11ym` for short, spelled “alym”) is an **automated accessibility testing tool** which **crawls** and **tests** pages of any web application to produce detailed reports.
 It validates pages against the following specifications/laws:

   * [W3C Web Content Accessibility Guidelines](http://www.w3.org/TR/WCAG20/)
     (WCAG) 2.0, including A, AA and AAA levels ([understanding levels of